lino-framework/book/docs/dev/lets/index.rst

   }

-You shoud do such diagrams by hand, together with the customer.
+You shoud do such diagrams interactively, together with the customer.
 Above picture has been realized using `graphviz
 <http://www.sphinx-doc.org/en/stable/ext/graphviz.html>`__.
 You might
 prefer `Dia <http://dia-installer.de/>`_ which renders it as follows:

 .. image:: models.png

-There are many methodologies for visualizsing a database model (`UML
+There are many methodologies for visualizing a database model (`UML
 <https://en.wikipedia.org/wiki/Unified_Modeling_Language>`_, `IDEF1X
 <https://en.wikipedia.org/wiki/IDEF1X>`__), and above style is just
 our favourite because it is so simple, intuitive and useful.
 The